MZachmann/PicoPendant/PythonSrc/README.md

 ## Known Concerns
 * Touchscreen<br>
 Currently the touchscreen location can not be read because this requires a much slower SPI speed and trying to temporarily switch the SPI speed to accomodate the touch location reader causes WiFi, which also uses SPI, to start failing permanently.
 So for now the touch location is not used.
+There is an existing issue in the MicroPython repository asking for per-device SPI speeds.
 * Performance<br>
 Due to the unwillingness to keep trying to use thread or asynch there are some performance concerns where WiFi waiting for responses causes GUI lags.
 This is solvable but not yet worth the trouble until other things are solid.
 * Rotary Encoders<br>